Map-A-Droid/MAD-ATV/FAQ.md

 ## Question #12) <br> How do I use MAD-ATV madmin jobs?
 * Answer: Just place the files in [personal_commands](https://github.com/Map-A-Droid/MAD-ATV/tree/master/personal_commands) into your MAD/personal_commands/ on your mad server.
 Then go to madmin, jobs, reload existing jobs.
 Now you can run any of the jobs such as show rom version, update rom, etc.

+## Question #12) <br> Should I use a usb-a cable or sdcard to flash the rom?
+You should use a usb-a cable.
+You want a short cable, and it needs to support data.
+I paid about $5 on amazon for mine and it works well.
+You can try the sdcard method, and it will work until it doesnt.
+If something goes wrong (problem flashing, wrong board, etc) you will probably not be able to try again without the USB method.